philthompson/blog/gen/static/nfl-elo/faq.md

 There are plenty of power rankings designed by their authors to look correct to their eye.
 (Reddit user <a target="_blank" href="https://old.reddit.com/user/mikebiox/submitted/?sort=new">mikebiox</a> has been posting weekly <a target="_blank" href="https://old.reddit.com/r/nfl/comments/1oua20x/nfl_power_rankings_combined_week_10/">averaged power rankings for years</a> if you're interested in those.)
 There's no point in replicating any of that here, so these Elo ratings are intended to be objective.

 <h3><a name="Define-Accurate"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> How can the "accuracy" of these Elo ratings be judged?</h3>

+Simply put: these Elo ratings have an expected winner for each game.
+Over one or more seasons, we can see how many game winners are correctly picked.

 These Elo ratings take a few factors into account, including home field advantage and rest days, to calculate expected winners for each game.
 Models that pick more game winners correctly are considered more accurate.
 To avoid overfitting to individual seasons, the standard deviation of the pick rate across seasons is also used: models that pick game winners more consistently from season to season are considered more accurate.